ppy/osu-wiki/news/2022/2022-06-29-new-featured-artist-toromaru.md

 A dozen of these masterpieces can be found on [**Toromaru**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/279)!

 If you need some mapping inspiration, [this beatmap of Formless Canvas](https://osu.ppy.sh/beatmapsets/1727694) demonstrates exactly how **Toromaru**'s elaborate sound translates to circles and sliders.
-See exactly how a top player follows this dense mapping through this video featuring [BTMC](https://osu.ppy.sh/users/3171691), then check out everything else:
+See exactly how a top player follows this dense mapping through this video featuring ::BTMC::{ user-id=3171691 }, then check out everything else:

 <div align="center">
     <video width="100%" controls>